 Under the CLSS scheme of Pradhan Mantri Awas Yojana-Urban (PMAY-U), an interest subsidy of 4% and 3% on loan shall be provided which sums up to Rs 9 lakh and Rs 12 lakh to beneficiaries in the MIG-I and MIG-II categories respectively.
 This includes acquisition, construction, and re-purchase of houses.

 For people with an income of Rs 6-28 lakh per annum, a similar scheme was launched in May 2017 and was extended till March 31, 2020.

-Commodities such as industries, manufacturing units and institutions will likewise be boosted to create affordable housing (AHRC) on their un-utilised land.
+Commodities such as industries, manufacturing units, and institutions will likewise be boosted to create affordable housing (AHRC) on their un-utilized land.
 Impetuses will be given to state government offices/CPSEs on comparative lines to create AHRC and work.
 Consequently, this would urge the migrant workers to take up the affordable lodging facilities instead of returning to their native place amidst the lockdown.
 A detailed guideline regarding this issue will be released soon.

 “The guidelines should factor in streamlining of the approval process by introducing single-window clearance mechanism and encourage developers to participate in the ARHC by offering them higher subsidies through fee waivers,” said Ashoo Gupta, partner, Shardul Amarchand Mangaldas & Co.

 The execution of PMAY(U), visualized to be implemented during 2015-2022, has instigated a striking interest in the lodging segment, particularly in the affordable housing section.
-The houses authorized till December 2019 under the strategic a speculation of about Rs 5.70 lakh crore with focal help of Rs 1.6 lakh crore.
+The houses authorized till December 2019 under the strategic a speculation of about Rs 5.70 lakh crore with the focal help of Rs 1.6 lakh crore.